explore-os/.github/profile/README.md

 ---

 ## Getting started
+The easiest way to start playing around is by clicking the `Open in GitHub Codespaces` button above.

-The easiest way to get started is cloning the [playground](https://github.com/explore-os/play) and opening it in vscode.
+Or just clone the [playground](https://github.com/explore-os/play) and opening it in vscode.
 The playground uses a devcontainer to set everything up properly and put you directly into a working environment.